benkeen/generatedata/V4_NOTES.md

 - I haven't settled on Material UI yet - or even a general style (no more unnecessary themes)

+### Quick start

+This will change.
+But to get running:

+- `yarn install`
+- `yarn build`
+- `node app.js`
+- in another tab: `yarn dev`

+Then open up http://localhost:8080/ in your web browser.

 ### Site/installation configuration

 - **config.client.defaults.js** - contains all the default settings.